Polysilicon depletion effect: Metal gates re-introduced

-For the above reason as the devices go down on the scaling (32-28nm nodes) poly gates are being replaced by metal gates.
-The following technology is known as High-k Dielectric Metal Gate (HKMG) integration.
+For the above reason as the devices go down on the scaling (32–28nm nodes) poly gates are being replaced by metal gates.
+The following technology is known as High-κ Dielectric Metal Gate (HKMG) integration.
 In 2011 Intel has released a press-kit regarding their fabrication procedures of different nodes, which showed the use of Metal gate technology.

 Doped polysilicon was preferred earlier as gate material in MOS devices.
 Polysilicons were used as their work function matched with the Si substrate (which results in the low threshold voltage of MOSFET).
-Metal gates were re-introduced at the time when SiO_{2} dielectrics are being replaced by high-k dielectrics like Hafnium oxide as gate oxide in the mainstream CMOS technology.
+Metal gates were re-introduced at the time when SiO_{2} dielectrics are being replaced by high-κ dielectrics like Hafnium oxide as gate oxide in the mainstream CMOS technology.
 Also at the interface with gate dielectric, Polysilicon forms an SiO_{x} layer.
 Moreover, there remains a high probability for Fermi level pinning to occur.
 So the effect with doped poly is an undesired reduction of threshold voltage that wasn't taken into account during circuit simulation.
 In order to avoid this kind of variation in v_{th} of the MOSFET, at present metal gate is preferred over Polysilicon.